J4ckthelumb3r/J4ckthelumb3r/README.md

-### Hi there 👋, I am [Valentin](https://github.com/ValDV), 😊
+### Hi there 👋,

-and I am a BTEC's student majoring in Computer Science and Networks.<br>I am learning programming languages like Javascript, C / C++ and cybersecurity.
+I am a BTEC's student majoring in Computer Science and Networks.<br>I am learning programming languages like Javascript, C / C++ and cybersecurity.

 ### Languages and Tools:
 <br />